 Once you've driven back to the test centre, you'll find out almost immediately whether or not you've passed.
 You'll pass if you make no serious or dangerous faults (called 'majors') and receive no more than 15 faults (called 'minors').
 You'll be given a certificate as proof and provided you're insured as a fully qualified driver, you can hit the road straight away.

 If you fail, don't be disheartened.
 The test has provided you with an opportunity to address areas for improvement to help you become a better driver.
-The latest data from the Department for Transport (DfT) shows the national pass rate during July to September 2015 was 43.9% for women and 50.8% for men; so if you don't pass this time, you're definitely not alone.
+The latest data from the Department for Transport (DfT) shows the national pass rate between January and March 2017 was 44% for women and 51% for men; so if you don't pass this time, you're definitely not alone.

 You'll be able to book another test after 10 working days.